 On a company's balance sheet, "stockholders' equity," also called "shareholders' equity," is a measure of that business' true value.
-If the company were to liquidate by selling off all its assets and paying off all its debts, whatever is left over would be the stockholders' equity -- the amount the company could distribute to its shareholders.
+If the company were to liquidate by selling off all its assets and paying off all its debts, whatever is left over would be the stockholders' equity – the amount the company could distribute to its shareholders.
 Stockholders' equity rises and falls according to other entries on the balance sheet.
 Take a look at some decrease in stockholders' equity examples to understand types of changes.

 Stockholders' equity isn't an independent value; that is, you don't look at a company's finances and "add up" the equity.
 Rather, stockholders' equity derives from other values on the balance sheet.
 The classic accounting equation is assets minus liabilities equals stockholders' equity.